albeRoss/kafkapipeline/README.md

 - \<positive_number> ::= (\<positive digit>)^(+)
 - \<positive digit> ::= "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9"

-possible
+##Failures in the pipeline

-##Failures
+Resilience to failures of processors has been managed in order to guarantee end-to-end exactly-one-semantic.

-Resilience to failures of processors has been managed in order to guarantee exactly one semantic.
+We used [MapDB](http://www.mapdb.org/) as a store for recent operations of each processor and the recovery of the failed processors.

 ## Demo